-According to the World Happiness Study for 2018, Canada is ranked 7th in the world for happiest foreign-born citizens.
-The country also comes in on the top of the list of countries who are most accepting of foreigners.
-This spells positive future relations between citizens and immigrants as Canada becomes more international and continues to build their workforce.
+According to the World Happiness Study for 2018, Canada is ranked 7th in the world for the happiest foreign-born citizens.
+The country also comes in on the top of the list of countries that are most accepting of foreigners.
+This spells positive future relations between citizens and immigrants as Canada becomes more international and continues to build its workforce.

 4. Fair Access To Jobs

-There are massive vacancies in certain sectors across Canada, with an estimate 500, 000 unfilled positions that is growing in number.
-Each province has their own list of occupations that are in-demand but there are also national deficits in jobs such as long-haul truck driving, nursing and construction.
+There are massive vacancies in certain sectors across Canada, with an estimated 500,000 unfilled positions that are growing in number.
+Each province has its own list of occupations that are in-demand but there are also national deficits in jobs such as long-haul truck driving, nursing, and construction.

 Express Entry System

-The Express Entry system (which is linked to the Federal Skilled Worker, Federal Trades and the Canadian Experience Class programs) was created by Canadian immigration authorities in 2015 to speed up the process of immigration to a period of as little as 6 months.
+Canada's Express Entry system (which is linked to the Federal Skilled Worker, Federal Trades, and the Canadian Experience Class programs) was created by the Canadian immigration authorities in 2015 to speed up the process of immigration to a period of as little as 6 months.
 This helps the right people enter the workforce faster than they would through a more traditional route.

-The Express Entry process starts by creating an online Express Entry profile which asks you questions based on certain criteria such as your age, education, work experience, language skills and other program requirements.
+The Express Entry process starts by creating an online Express Entry profile that asks you questions based on certain criteria such as your age, education, work experience, language skills, and other program requirements.
 This information can be updated by you throughout the process according to new developments (such as a new qualification or further work experience) in your profile.